jacksleight/statamic-memberbox/docs/implementation.md

 ## Restricting access to logged in users

 Most of the time you'll probably just want to restrict access to any logged in user, not *just* members.
-That way your control panel users will also have access to that content.
-There are many ways to do that and below are some common approaches to get you started, but for full details [check](https://statamic.dev/protecting-content) [the](https://statamic.dev/reference/tags) [docs](https://statamic.dev/reference/variables).
+That way your control panel users will also have access to that content as well.
+There are many ways to do that and below are some common approaches to get you started.
+For further details [check](https://statamic.dev/protecting-content) [the](https://statamic.dev/reference/tags) [docs](https://statamic.dev/reference/variables).

-### Restrict entries or collections using a protection scheme
+### Protect entries or collections using a protection scheme

 The best way to protect individual entries or entire collections is to use a protection scheme.
 Statamic comes with a protection driver called `auth` which will restrict content to logged in users and optionally redirect logged out users to the login page.
 To implement this just add a `protect` key to your entry: